County Parks: Parks Department (3900B)

 - Operations and Maintenance

-Parks had about 2.9 million visitors visit the County's 22 parks in FY 2017-18.
-Visitors come to picnic, camp, use meeting facilities, tour three historic sites, visit two education centers, hike, bike, and ride horses on 196 miles of trails.
-The Department also provides support to the Parks and Recreation Commission and the San Bruno Mountain Habitat Conservation Plan.
+The San Mateo County Parks Department is expecting over three million visitors across its 22 parks in FY 2018-19.
+Visitors have come to picnic, camp, use meeting facilities, tour three historic sites, visit two education centers, hike, bike, and ride horses on 196 miles of trails.

 Number of Annual Volunteer Hours Exceeding Target